ExpressVPN: Lightway protocol

 Lightway is ExpressVPN's open source VPN protocol.
-Launched in 2020, it is similar to the WireGuard protocol, but uses wolfSSL encryption to improve speed on embedded devices such as routers and smartphones.
+Launched in 2020, it is similar to the WireGuard protocol, but uses the wolfSSL library to improve speed on embedded devices such as routers and smartphones.
 It does not run in the operating system's kernel, but is lightweight to support auditing.
-It is reportedly 2.5x as fast as OpenVPN and other older protocols, improves reliability by 40%, and supports TCP and UDP.
+In 2021, as the protocol was leaving the beta phase, the company claimed it was at least 2.5% faster than OpenVPN and other older protocols, improved reliability by 40%, and supported TCP and UDP.

-In August 2021, ExpressVPN announced the full public release of Lightway as well as full open-sourcing of Lightway’s code.
+In August 2021, ExpressVPN announced the full public release of Lightway as well as full open-sourcing of Lightway's code.

 Research

 In 2020, ExpressVPN announced its new digital security research initiative Digital Security Lab, which investigates digital rights and security issues while educating consumers.

 In 2021, Digital Security Lab released a new report that examined data collection practices in apps for opioid addiction and recovery.
 Research found that the large majority of all these apps provided third parties, including Facebook, Stripe, Inc., and Google, access to user data.
-In a similar 2021 study, Digital Security Lab analyzed 450 apps and found that all studied apps contained questionable location trackers.
-Digital Security Lab also conducted a study on Generation Z’s mental health, finding that 86% of Gen Z participants perceived that social media had a direct impact on their happiness.
+In a similar 2021 study, Digital Security Lab analyzed 450 apps and found that all the studied apps contained questionable location trackers.

-A 2022 survey on remote workers found that 78% of employers digitally monitor their employees without staff knowledge.